apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

     parameter is `-1` which means use the value from `Runtime.getRuntime().availableProcessors()` \* 3.

--   `local-address`.
+-   `localAddress`.
 When configured a Netty Connector it is possible to specify which local address the client will use when connecting to the remote address.
 This is typically used in the Application Server or when running Embedded to control which address is used for outbound connections.
 If the local-address is not set then the connector will use any local address available

--   `local-port`.
+-   `localPort`.
 When configured a Netty Connector it is possible to specify which local port the client will use when connecting to the remote address.
 This is typically used in the Application Server or when running Embedded to control which port is used for outbound